Volksparkstadion: History

-In May 1996, HSV decided to replace the unpopular Volksparkstadion with a brand new stadium, not only to help Germany get ready to host the Football World Cup, but also because it was getting increasingly more difficult to meet the safety standards with such an old facility.
+In May 1996, HSV decided to replace the Volksparkstadion with a brand new stadium, not only to make Germany ready to host the Football World Cup, but also because it was getting increasingly difficult to meet the safety standards with such an old facility.
 The old stadium was demolished, and the new arena was rotated 90° to provide an equal viewing experience for all the stands and to take advantage of sunlight.
 The estimated cost of the new stadium was €90-100 million.

 The new arena serves both as a football ground and a concert hall.
 The capacity of the stadium during club matches is 57,000, which is reduced to 51,500 during international matches when the standing sections in the north grandstand are converted into seated areas.
 The record attendance was attained in Hamburger SV's victory over Bayern Munich (1–0) on 30 January 2009, when 57,000 paying spectators were counted.

 The building permit for the new arena was issued on 30 April 1998.
 The new stadium removed the track and field facilities that increased the distance between the pitch and the stands.
 The stadium was inaugurated on 2 September 2000 when Germany played Greece; the home team won 2–0.
-With the new stadium, HSV has managed to attain an average attendance of 50,000.
+With the new stadium, HSV has attained an average attendance of 50,000.
 In 2004, a museum dedicated to the history of HSV was opened.

 The stadium is a UEFA category 4 stadium, the highest level of stadium under UEFA regulations, which makes it eligible to host UEFA Europa League and UEFA Champions League finals.

 A large clock was added to the northwest corner in 2001 to commemorate HSV's status as the only club to have played continuously in the Bundesliga since its foundation.
 The clock marked the time, down to the second, since the league was founded on 24 August 1963.
 However, after Hamburg's relegation to the 2nd tier, it was updated to reflect HSV's foundation.
 After the 2018–19 season though, the clock was ultimately taken down, replaced with the coordinates of the Volksparkstadion.

 In 2001, AOL bought the naming rights to the Volksparkstadion for €15.3 million, retitling the ground as the AOL Arena.
 In March 2007, the HSH Nordbank bought the naming rights for €25 million, and the stadium was rebranded as the "HSH Nordbank Arena" in a six-year deal.
 From July 2010, the arena was called the Imtech Arena, after Imtech bought the naming rights.
 After Imtech's sponsorship ended in June 2015, the stadium reverted to its original name of Volksparkstadion.
 Due to UEFA regulations, when the stadium had a sponsored name, it was referred to as the Hamburg Arena /de/ for European matches.

 In the 2023–24 UEFA Champions League, the Volksparkstadion served as the home stadium for Ukrainian club Shakhtar Donetsk, who are unable to play at their normal home stadium due to the Russo–Ukrainian War.